March 20, 2026

 Kuina-chan

-1.Rational and Real Numbers
+1.Rational Numbers and Real Numbers

 1.1Rational Numbers

-We’ll denote the set of all rational numbers as \mathbb{Q}.
-That is, \mathbb{Q}=\{2/3,0/1,-5/4,3.3333\dots,\dots\}.
+At this time, we denote the set of all rational numbers as “\mathbb{Q}”.
+That is, “\mathbb{Q}=\{2/3,0/1,-5/4,3.3333\dots,\dots\}”.

 • Let x=1.23123123123\dots.

-• Multiply both sides by a power of 10 so that one full cycle of the repeating digits appears to the left of the decimal point.
+• Multiply both sides by a power of 10 so that one cycle of the repeating part of the decimal appears to the left of the decimal point.
 That is, 1000x=1231.23123123123\dots.

-• Subtract the original equation x=1.23123123123\dots from both sides: 999x=1230.
+• Subtract the original equation x=1.23123123123\dots from this equation.
+That is, 999x=1230.

-• Rearranging gives x=1230/999=410/333, so 1.23123123123\dots=410/333.
+• Transforming the equation, we get x=1230/999=410/333, so 1.23123123123\dots=410/333.

 1.3Irrational Numbers